 The Company performs its annual testing for goodwill and indefinite-lived intangible asset impairment in the fourth quarter of the fiscal year for all reporting units.
 Goodwill is quantitatively evaluated for possible impairment by comparing the estimated fair value of the reporting unit with its carrying value, including the goodwill assigned to that reporting unit.
 An impairment charge is recorded if the carrying value of the reporting unit exceeds its estimated fair value.
 An indefinite-lived intangible asset is quantitatively evaluated for possible impairment by comparing the estimated fair value of the asset with its carrying value.
-An impairment charge is recorded if the carrying value of the asset with its carrying value.
-An impairment charge is recorded if the carrying value of the asset with its carrying value.
-An impairment charge is recorded if the carrying value of the asset with its carrying value.
-An impairment charge is recorded if the carrying value of the asset with its carrying value.
+An impairment charge is recorded if the carrying value of the asset exceeds its estimated fair value.